 A hedge is a line of natural or trimmed shrubs or trees planted to form a living fence.
 These all-natural borders can create shade, maintain privacy or simply establish boundaries.
 There are multiple options for creating a hedge – from low-maintenance, informal bushes to heavily pruned shrubs for a formal hedge in a traditional garden landscape.

-- Emerald Arborvitae is a flexible evergreen hedge option.
-It naturally grows up to 15-feet tall, but can be pruned to any height.
+Is a flexible evergreen hedge option.
+It naturally grows up to 15-feet tall but can be pruned to any height.

 Trimming and Pruning Deciduous Shrubs